 Some of the first settlers of this family name were:

-Girdler Settlers in the United States in the 17th Century
+Girdler Settlers in Canada in the 20th Century

-Girdler Settlers in the United States in the 19th Century
+Girdler Settlers in Australia in the 19th Century